-For this reason, they offer a bat warranty program on their high performance composite or aluminum bats, and this warranty is good for one year from the date the bat was purchased.
+For this reason, they offer a bat warranty program on their high performance composite or aluminum bats.
+This warranty is good for one year from the date the bat was purchased.

 The official Easton site provides more details on this warranty.